nodejs/node/doc/api/child_process.md

 ```

 _It is worth noting that when an IPC channel is established between the
-parent and child processes, and the child is a Node.js process, the child
+parent and child processes, and the child process is a Node.js instance,
-is launched with the IPC channel unreferenced (using `unref()`) until the
+the child process is launched with the IPC channel unreferenced (using
-child registers an event handler for the [`'disconnect'`][] event
+`unref()`) until the child process registers an event handler for the
-or the [`'message'`][] event.
-This allows the child to exit
+[`'disconnect'`][] event or the [`'message'`][] event.
+This allows the
-normally without the process being held open by the open IPC channel._
+child process to exit normally without the process being held open by the
+open IPC channel._
 See also: [`child_process.exec()`][] and [`child_process.fork()`][].

 ## Synchronous process creation